11 Types of Play For Child Development

-Children love to play, and while it may appear that play is just for fun, that’s not the case.
+Children love to play, and while play may be just for fun, that’s not the case.
 Playtime is crucial for the growth and development of children.
-It is through play that children learn to develop a sense of self, participate and socialise with others, take turns, be a part of a team, cooperate, and share or withhold crucial information.
-Like all things associated with human evolution, play is also complex, can involve several stages and be divided into various categories.
+Through play, children learn to develop a sense of self, participate and socialise with others, take turns, be a part of a team, cooperate, and share or withhold crucial information.
+There are types of play in children; like all things associated with human evolution, play is also complex, can involve several stages and be divided into various categories.
 In this article, we will look at eleven types of play that are crucial for the development of children.

 What Is Play?

-In simple words, play can be defined as a voluntary activity that is actively pursued to derive pleasure.
+In simple words, play can be defined as a voluntary activity actively pursued to derive pleasure.
 Play is crucial for the development of children, as it teaches them self-awareness and social and problem-solving skills.
-It helps them relax their mind and bond with other kids of their age.
+In addition, it helps them relax their mind and bond with other kids of their age.

 Why Is Play Important for Your Kids’ Development?